OuyangDanwen/rest-api-development/README.md

 #### Feedback: Is there any other feedback you would like to give?

+Logging should be done on the server-side to track all the significant actions made by all the users of the web app.

 ### Declaration

 #### Please declare your individual contributions to the assignment: